GabrielCanalli/Rede-200-Maquinas/README.md

-# Rede-200-Maquinas
+# Network-200-Machines
-Projeto de infraestrutura de rede segmentada para ambiente universitário, focado em segurança de dados e isolamento de tráfego (VLANs) para mais de 400 hosts.
+Segmented network infrastructure project for a university environment, focused on data security and traffic isolation (VLANs) for more than 400 hosts.

 # 🌐 University Network Infrastructure (413 Hosts)